SalesforceCommerceCloud/sfcc-ci/README.md

-instance      | (String)    | The instance to activate the code on archive       | (String)    | The ZIP archive filename to deploy token         | (String)    | The Oauth token to use use for authentication callback      | (Function)  | Callback function executed as a result.
+instance      | (String)    | The instance to activate the code on archive       | (String)    | The ZIP archive filename to deploy token         | (String)    | The Oauth token to use use for authentication options       | (Object)    | The options parameter can contains client certificate buffer and related passphrase in case of two factor authentication callback      | (Function)  | Callback function executed as a result.
 The job execution details and the error will be passed as parameters to the callback function.

 **Returns:** (void) Function has no return value